bursonic/driveMalta/Cars/Vulnerable road users.md

 ###4310  - CARS6.1

 You are driving on a quiet country road.
-What should you expect to see coming towards you on YOUR side of the road?
+What should you expect to see coming towards you on your side of the road?

 1. Horse riders
 2. Bicycles